Yahoo Store Help

 To get started, follow these steps:

-- Purchase the Currency Conversoin Add-on from Y-Times, which starts at $200.00.
+- Purchase the Currency Conversion Add-on from Y-Times, which starts at $200.00.
 Submit a request noting that you would like the Currency Conversion Add-on.

-- Purchase our $45 Express Feed Setup - Additional Feed for each country.
+- Purchase our Feed Setup and Optimization for each country.

 Y-Times is a Yahoo Store Developer who will configure your templates to support the currency conversion on your website.
 We will set up a product feed to the requested country.